-- Bid MACC % Fee This provides the most flexibility and is best used when an owner is prepared to negotiate staffing and staff rates.
-This can cause complications when looking at allowable costs if auditable rates are used due to differences in compensation packages between contractors. - 2.
-Bid MACC % Fee and Key Personnel Hourly Rates This provides the most information and flexibility to have a cost factor, lock in billable rates for staff, and provide a competitive environment for both.
+Bid MACC % Fee Only - This provides the most flexibility and is best used when a public body is prepared to negotiate staffing and staff rates.
+This can cause complications when looking at allowable costs if auditable rates are used due to differences in compensation packages between contractors.

+Bid MACC % Fee + Key Personnel Cost - Key personnel costs would be included as a price factor along with the MACC % Fee when selecting a firm.
+This approach provides the most information and flexibility to have a cost factor, lock in billable rates for staff, and provide a competitive environment for both.
 This is best used on complex or phased projects where the staffing needs are not likely known at proposal time and will be developed during the preconstruction period as more clarity and coordination is completed relative to schedule.
-By having rates set at proposal time, the team also avoids the need to audit rates and the accounting cost associated with that process while still ensuring competitive pricing through their use on the price proposal form.